No obligations. No strings attached.

 An exceptional score on the LSAT can be life-changing.

 The LSAT can make or break a law school application.
-The test is potentially more valuable to an applicant than four years of college grades.
-It provides a consistent standard by which law school admissions officers can judge applicants; it weeds out the applicants that do not have the foresight to properly prepare.
+The test is potentially more valuable to an applicant than four years of college grades. to It provides a consistent standard by which law school admissions officers can judge applicants; it weeds out the applicants that do not have the foresight to properly prepare.

-But the LSAT is no cakewalk.
+The LSAT is no cakewalk.
 The test is three and a half hours of brutal logic questions that intimidate even the brightest of students.
 You are then required to create a unique writing sample based on a set of facts given in a prompt.
 The LSAT is long, exhausting, and just plain difficult.
 But it can be beat.
 We can help you defeat this test.

 How you prepare for the LSAT matters.
 A lot.